 Is WordPress security high

 Yes and no. Each time you install a plugin, you lower the security of your site.
 The more plugins the more change you give hackers to be successful.
-As WP is so popular and there are thousands of plugins, it’s a great target for spammers etc. You also have security plugins that save you from harm but may slow down your site.
+As WP is so popular and there are thousands of plugins, it’s a great target for spammers etc. You also have security plugins that save you from bad bots, DDOS attacks and hackers.

 Remember to always update your plugins to the latest versions.
 These updates contain not just added functions and bug fixes but also patch security holes and speed up the performance of your website.

 Once the site is live it’s easy to add content, change theme settings and branding.
 Everything is done after you log in to your admin account.